pikkukurkku/my_football_app/README.md

 - useState & useEffect for dynamic data rendering
 - axios for data fetching
 - conditional rendering of content
+- toggle button to display/hide participating teams and host cities
+- toggle button to display a random match score

 ## Technologies